-- 7. A camp or council proposing an activity not clearly addressed above must apply for a variance for approval of its staff training plan. - B. Adventure Activities.
+- 7. A camp or council proposing an activity not clearly addressed above must apply for a variance for approval of its staff training plan. - 8.
+Provision must be made for the NCAP Assessment Team to observe this activity. - B. Adventure Activities.
 Staff members supervising an adventure activity must be 18 years of age or older and have evidence of training in their area of responsibility consistent with that approved in this standard, a variance, or the Authorization to Operate.
 Other staff assisting with an adventure program or activity do not need to be 18 years of age.